darwin403/weedmaps-listings-scraper/README.md

 python3 scrape.py
 ```

+After the script is complete, an excel sheet will be created at `dumps/data.xlsx`

 # Features

 - For an arbitrary GeoPoint and Radius, at max `10,000` listings can be retrieved and their information stored.